The Future Is Wild: Hothouse World: 100 million years in the future

-In the scenario for 100 million years in the future, the world is much hotter than at present.
-Octopuses and enormous tortoises have come on to the land, much of which is flooded by shallow seas surrounded by brackish swamps.
+In the scenario for 100 million years in the future, the Earth has a muggy hothouse climate.
+Octopuses and enormous tortoises have come on to the land, much of which is flooded by shallow seas surrounded by brackish swamps surrounding jungles.
 Antarctica has drifted towards the tropics and is covered with dense rainforests, as it was before.
 Australia has collided with North America and Asia, forcing up an enormous, 12-kilometre-high mountain plateau much taller than the modern Himalayas.
 Greenland has been reduced to a small, temperate island.
 There are cold, deep ocean trenches.
 The Sahara has once again become the rich grassland it was millions of years ago.

 New World: 200 million years in the future

 The hypothetical world of 200 million years from now is recovering from a mass extinction caused by a flood basalt eruption even larger than the one that created the Siberian Traps, wiping out 95% of the species on the planet.
 Fish have taken to the skies, squid to the forests, and the world's largest-ever desert is filled with strange worms and insects.
-All the continents have collided with one another and fused into a single supercontinent, a Second Pangaea or New Pangea.
+All the continents have collided with one another and fused into a single heavily desertified supercontinent, a Second Pangaea or New Pangea.
 Although the formation of this new supercontinent has caused most distinctive geological features of its components to disappear, some can still be discerned, including Hudson Bay, the Novaya Zemlya archipelago and the Scandinavian Peninsula, as well as the general outline of Africa.
 One large global ocean with a single-current system gives rise to deadly hurricanes called hypercanes, which batter the coastlines of the continent all year long.
 The northwestern side of Pangaea II, drenched with an endless supply of rain, has become a temperate forest.
 Mountains resting at the end of the coast prevent most of the rain's moisture from reaching a long line of scrubby rainshadow deserts.
 The very center of the continent receives no rain at all and has become a barren, plantless desert.
 The survivors of the aforementioned mass extinction - fish, arthropods, worms and mollusks - populate the Earth and continue the process of adaptation and evolution.